section-engineering-education/engineering-education/articles/how-to-control-dark-mode-in-react-native-using-redux/index.md

 published: true
 url: /engineering-education/how-to-control-dark-mode-in-react-native-using-redux/
 title: How to control dark mode in React Native using Redux?
-description: Dark mode is now a popular topic when it comes to theme within app nowadays.
-Here in this tutorial, we are going to learn how to integrate React Native Dark Mode using components from React navigation and React Native paper and configuring the toggle settings using Redux functionalities.
+description: In this tutorial, we are going to learn how to integrate React Native Dark Mode using components from React navigation and React Native paper and configuring the toggle settings using Redux functionalities.
-author: worawat-kaewsanmuang
+author: worawat-kaewsanmaung
-date: 2020-10-30T00:00:00-07:00
+date: 2020-11-02T00:00:00-15:00
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/how-to-control-dark-mode-in-react-native-using-redux/hero.jpg
     alt: React Native Dark Mode with Redux
 ---
-This tutorial aims to show the use of the Redux mechanism to toggle the dark mode on React Native.
+This tutorial aims to show the use of the Redux mechanism to toggle the dark mode on React Native applications.
 The idea is to add dark mode configurations to React Navigation as well as components from the React Native Paper library.
 <!--more-->
 Redux is a powerful and popular state management mechanism.

 You will be able to apply the dark mode theme configurations to each page and UI elements in your app by accessing the central Redux store.
 The process will make the implementation of dark mode in any React Native app very convenient and efficient.

 For this tutorial, we bypass the installation process of any package.
-As we are using the Expo ecosystem which automatically installs the package for us.
+As we are using the [Expo ecosystem](https://docs.expo.io/) which automatically installs the package for us.

 ### Before we start
 You can check the actual demo of what we are going to implement in the Expo platform itself.
 No need to worry about the setup, you can simply run the app on the simulators provided by the Expo platform.